 Q: What is the breakfast menu?

 Here’s what’s on the menu in the breakfast tent!
-We will also have free Ben & Jerry’s ice cream at the end of the farm tour.
+We will also have free Ben & Jerry’s ice cream and fun flavors of milk at the end of the farm tour.

 - Yogurt from Cabot Creamery Cooperative